Sylvain Malacria

 • Constant Yuan Chen (Defended Sep.
 20th 2024, co-supervised with Géry Casiez, Daniel Vogel and Edward Lank)

 • Eva Mackamul (Defended Dec.
-21st 2023, co-supervised with Géry Casiez -- Now Post Doc at Université Grenoble Alpes)
+21st 2023, co-supervised with Géry Casiez) -- Now Post Doc at Simon Fraser University

 • Damien Masson (Defended Aug.
-2nd 2023, co-supervised with Géry Casiez, Daniel Vogel and Edward Lank) -- Now Post Doc at University of Toronto)
+2nd 2023, co-supervised with Géry Casiez, Daniel Vogel and Edward Lank) -- Now Assistant Professor at the Université de Montréal

 • Axel Antoine (Defended Jan.
 29th 2021, co-supervised with Géry Casiez) -- Now lead software engineer at Stereograph